 The Traditional Undergraduate Nursing Program is an on-campus program that prepares students for entry-level professional nursing practice, including the health needs of underserved populations.
 This level of education is based on core knowledge and clinical competency applied through a unique blend of critical thinking, caring, communication and collaboration.
 Health promotion, illness management and population-based care are the focus of the traditional undergraduate curriculum.
 Students are prepared to practice holistically as leaders in healthcare delivery, with an educational foundation grounded in the Benedictine values.
-Throughout the curriculum faculty blend the use of simulation, technology and integrative therapies are blended to prepare students as healers of the mind, body and spirit.
-Graduates will have the skills and knowledge necessary for responsible living and meaningful work.
+Throughout the curriculum faculty blend the use of simulation, technology and integrative therapies to prepare students as healers of the mind, body and spirit.

 Students need 128 credits to graduate, with 50 credits coming from nursing coursework.
-The program leads to a bachelor of science degree with a major in Nursing and qualifies the graduate to take the NCLEX-RN (National Council Licensing Examination for Registered Nurses).
+The program leads to a Bachelor of Science degree with a major in Nursing and qualifies the graduate to take the NCLEX-RN (National Council Licensing Examination for Registered Nurses).
 Graduates are eligible to apply for registration as a Minnesota public health nurse and have the academic credentials to pursue master's study in Nursing or a B.S. to DNP track.

 New first-year students are eligible for the ENTER Program, which is a criterion-based, early admission program.
-Eligible students who, upon admission to the College, declare their intent to pursue a baccalaureate degree in Nursing will be guaranteed admission to the Traditional Undergraduate Nursing Track if they meet the ENTER Program criteria (available on the Web and in the Traditional Undergraduate Nursing student handbook).
+Eligible students who, upon admission to the College, declare their intent to pursue a baccalaureate degree in Nursing will be guaranteed admission to the Traditional Undergraduate Nursing Program if they meet the ENTER Program criteria (available on the Web and in the Traditional Undergraduate Nursing student handbook).
 In the event there are more qualified ENTER students than seats available, admission will be determined based on highest overall GPA of required coursework.

-Students who do not meet the criteria will be able to apply to the Traditional Undergraduate Nursing Track through the following standard application process.
+New first-year students who do not meet the ENTER criteria, and transfer students will be able to apply to the Traditional Undergraduate Nursing Program through the following standard application process.
 Application criteria that is starred (*) applies to ENTER students only in the application process list below.

-The departmental Admission and Progression Committee reviews all applications.
+The departmental Admission and Progression Committee reviews all applications in early October.
 The department reserves the right to select those with the best qualifications from applicants who meet the minimum criteria.
-The department chair notifies applicants in writing of the committee's action.
+The department chairman notifies applicants in writing of the committee's action.
 Admissions will be finalized after fall grades have been posted.
 Students formally enter the nursing program their sophomore spring.
 Following acceptance to the major, students must maintain a minimum of a C grade in all nursing courses and required support courses.

 Retention in the program is contingent upon compliance with academic policies stated in the college catalog, the student handbook and in the Traditional Undergraduate Nursing student handbook.
-Since the healthcare delivery system is changing rapidly, revisions may be necessary in course requirements prior to the publication of a new catalog.
-Any changes in requirements made prior to the student's admission to the major are binding on the student.
+Since the healthcare delivery system is changing rapidly, revisions may be necessary in course requirements before the publication of a new catalog.
+Any changes in requirements made before the student's admission to the major are binding on the student.

 NSG 2200, NSG 3200, 3225, 3300, 3325, 3335, NSG 4200, 4225, 4235, 4240, 4343, 4500, and a Nursing elective, HSC 2215, 3020, 3777, and PSY 3331 or PSY 2335.

 The Traditional Undergraduate Nursing student handbook and other departmental publications detail specific requirements in regard to class attendance, clinical and laboratory responsibilities and uniform and equipment needs for students.
 Nursing coursework may have unique times of commitment surrounding clinical coursework.
 Students provide their own transportation for off campus learning experiences in Nursing courses.

 Students wishing to transfer from another college or university apply through the Admissions Office.
 Transcripts are evaluated by the Office of Transfer Admissions and the Department of Traditional Undergraduate Nursing.
 Students are then advised regarding the appropriate course of study.

-Baccalaureate or higher degree attained, chemistry 4 credits, anatomy and physiology 6-8 credits, microbiology 3-4 credits, developmental psychology 3-4 credits, statistics 3-4 credits, nutrition 2-4 credits, and pathophysiology 3-4 credits.
-Coursework must be completed prior to beginning nursing coursework with a grade of C or higher.
+Baccalaureate or higher degree attained, chemistry 4 credits, anatomy and physiology 6-8 credits, microbiology 3-4 credits, developmental psychology 3-4 credits, statistics 3-4 credits, nutrition 2-4 credits.
+Coursework must be completed before beginning nursing coursework with a grade of C or higher.
 CLEP credits will be accepted.
-A CNA course followed by state registration as a CNA and current certification in CPR must be completed prior to entry into the Post-Baccalaureate Nursing Program.
+A CNA course followed by state registration as a CNA and current certification in CPR must be completed before entry into the Post-Baccalaureate Nursing Program.
 Upon acceptance, students must show evidence of meeting all immunization requirements as well as complete and pass required background studies.

-The RN to BS Online Nursing Track is designed for the associate degree or diploma RN who seeks a bachelor's degree in Nursing.
-This program is based on the same philosophy and outcomes as the Traditional Undergraduate Nursing Track.
-The BS degree includes general education courses and required nursing courses.
+The R.N. to B.S.
+Nursing Program is designed for the associate degree or diploma R.N. who seeks a bachelor's degree in Nursing.
+This program is based on the same philosophy and outcomes as the Traditional Undergraduate and Post-Baccalaureate Nursing programs.
+The B.S. degree includes general education courses and required nursing courses.
 If you have a bachelor of science or arts degree, an associate of arts degree or have met the Minnesota Transfer Curriculum, the majority of your general education requirements are satisfied.
-All additional general education requirements need to be completed before the start of the RN to BS Online Track.

 Academic programs will be individualized based on previous educational experience.
-You need 128 credits to graduate.
+The program requires 128 credits for graduation.
 Of these, 44 must be taken in the R.N. to B.S.
 Nursing program.
 The R.N. to B.S.
 Student Adviser will assist students with program planning.
 Upon completion of the R.N. to B.S.
 Nursing program, graduates have the academic credentials to pursue a master's study in Nursing or a B.S. to DNP track.
-In addition, students that complete the program requirements, including the optional community health clinical, students will be eligible to be certified as a public health nurse.
+In addition, students that complete the program requirements, including the optional community health clinical course, are eligible to be certified as a public health nurse or school nurse.

-The RN to BS Online Nursing Track is designed to build on your experience as a registered nurse.
-Sixteen semester credits in nursing, at $50 per credit, are credited toward the BS degree upon successful validation of prior learning by means of a nursing portfolio that documents your RN experience.
+The R.N. to B.S.
+Nursing Program is designed to build on the R.N. student's experience as a registered nurse.
+Sixteen semester credits in nursing are credited toward the BS degree upon successful validation of prior learning by means of a nursing portfolio that documents R.N. experience.

 NSG 3125, 3355, 3361, 4570, 4571 (optional), 4472, 4580, 4590, 4998; TRS 3311, and Statistics (Descriptive and Inferential)